iliebabcenco/activity-manager/README.md

 2. Personal activities page where a user can create, see and sort all personal activities;
 3. Group activities page where are displayed only public activities created by user or where user is a participant;
 4. All participations page which includes all activities created by user and also where user is a participant;
-5. All groups where users can create new group or select from existing to show their ideas of activities or to find something interesting activities from other users;
+5. All groups page where users can create new groups or select from existing to show their ideas of activities or to find some interesting activities from other users;
 6. Feed page which displays all users' activities ordered by created time.

 ## Built With